I don’t have medical qualifications, but I’d like to become a Soul Midwife …is that possible?

 If I become a practitioner, will I be able to receive further advice, support and training ?

-Professional supervison is also available to qualified Soul Midwives
+Individual Professional supervison is also available to qualified Soul Midwives

 We are always exploring more ways to extend our services to those who most need them and, just as importantly, to offer love and support to each other.
-Local groups of Soul Midwives often meet to support each other across the UK.
+Local groups of Soul Midwives regularly meet to support each other across the UK.

 If I complete the Practitioner Course can I become a teacher?